CommandPost/CommandPost-Website/index.md

 Alternatively, you can also make a donation via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=HQK87KLKY8EVN) (but would prefer you did a one-off payment through GitHub instead so they match your donation).

 You can read the GitHub Sponsors FAQ [here](https://help.github.com/en/github/supporting-the-open-source-community-with-github-sponsors/about-github-sponsors).

 ---

+# Custom Tools

+If you have a specific post production workflow problem you need to solve or automate, we can help.

+We've developed custom plugins and solutions for post production studios, production companies, and individual editors all over the world.

+For example, we developed a transcription plugin for [Apollo: Missions to the Moon](https://www.imdb.com/title/tt9782756/) (edited by [David Tillman](https://twitter.com/davidtillman)) as well as specific CommandPost features for Denmark's second largest production company, [Metronome Productions](http://www.fcp.co/final-cut-pro/news/867-metronome-celebrate-a-documentary-series-cut-on-fcpx-with-a-birthday-cake).

+[Email us](mailto:team@commandpost.io?subject="Custom Tools") to discuss your specific requirements.

+---